• VAT-free shipping outside Norway

 Benefits and effects

-Pro-oxidal effects in cancer cells
+Pro-oxidative effects in cancer cells

-Technical specifications - orac and bioavailability
+Technical specifications – ORAC and bioavailability

 Antioxidants work through several mechanisms:

-• Epigenetic effects: Affects gene expression by modulating histone acetylation or DNA methylation (eg Curcumin, EGCG).
+• Epigenetic effects: Affects gene expression by modulating histone acetylation or DNA methylation (eg curcumin, EGCG).

 • Mitochondrial support: Protects mitochondrial membranes and maintains ATP production (eg coenzyme Q10, melatonin).